Smile Like You Mean It (Gotham): Plot

 Dwight appears at the cult's meeting, wearing Jerome's face and convinces the others that they are "all Jerome".
-At Sirens, Cobblepot confronts Barbara, suspecting her of conspiring against him when he is called by Tommy Bones (James Andrew O'Connor), who claims that they will end their partnership and says he has Nygma (Cory Michael Smith) captive.
+At the Sirens, Cobblepot confronts Barbara, suspecting her of conspiring against him when he is called by Tommy Bones (James Andrew O'Connor), who claims that they will end their partnership and says he has Nygma (Cory Michael Smith) captive.
 After Cobblepot leaves to gather his henchmen, Tommy is revealed to be threatened by Tabitha (Jessica Lucas), who then kills him.
 Gordon and Bullock interrogate the mole but fail to convince him until Lee (Morena Baccarin) doses him with a truth serum and Dove reveals that Dwight and the cultists are planning on broadcasting a message at a TV station.
 Lee returns to her office where Jerome is revealed to be resurrected and takes her prisoner.

-Maria and Cole are revealed to be working together in a scam to get Bruce's money when they're discovered by Selina, who leaves angry that Maria used her.
+Maria and Cole are revealed to be working together in a scam to get Bruce's money when they're discovered by Selina, who leaves, angry that Maria used her.
 Selina then confronts Bruce about it, who reveals that he suspected it to be a scam all along, but decided to pay anyway, hoping it might lead to a reconciliation between Selina and Maria.
 Selina is mad that Maria never made an effort to reconnect until Bruce came into her life, and tries to take it out on him, but Bruce's training is starting to bear fruit, and he prevents her from doing any damage.
 Dwight and the cultists invade the station and take over the news broadcast with Dwight acting as Jerome while Gordon and the police enter through the ventilation system to save a hostage.
 Jerome sees the broadcast and leaves the precinct in uniform, leaving Lee bound and gagged.
 Gordon, Bullock and the GCPD invade the station just as Dwight broadcasts the message, killing many cultists and arresting Dwight.
 Meanwhile, Cobblepot receives a call from Nygma, who says that he is held captive at Kane Chemicals.

-In the scene, Jerome steals a station van and kidnaps Dwight.
-Jerome takes him to a power plant and has Dwight strapped with explosives.
+Jerome steals a station van and kidnaps Dwight.
+Jerome takes him to a power plant, where he stapled his face back on and has Dwight strapped with explosives.
 He then broadcasts a live message, telling the people that "in the darkness, there are no rules" and encourages everyone to kill anyone and do whatever they want, as in the morning, they will be "reborn".
-He then ignites the explosives and leaves Dwight behind with the explosives.
-Gordon demands a chopper to make it in time for the plant but as he goes outside, he sees as the power plant explodes and the city suffers a wide power outage, leaving it in darkness.
+He then ignites the explosives and leaves Dwight behind with the explosives to die.
+Gordon demands a chopper to make it in time for the plant but as he goes outside, he sees the power plant explode and the city suffers a wide power outage, leaving it in darkness.